Ready for some fun facts about Namibia? Some are surprising, others are intriging, but all of them are super interesting!

 #17 The stunning deserts of Namibia have been popular in Hollywood.
 2001: A Space Odyssey (1968), Flight of the Phoenix (2006), and Mad Max: Fury Road (2015) have all been filmed in Namibia.

-#19 The largest non-subglacial underground lake is Dragon’s breath cave in Namibia’s Otjozondjupa Region.
+#19 The largest non-subglacial underground lake is Dragon’s Breath Cave in Namibia’s Otjozondjupa Region.
 It has almost 2 hectares (4.9 acres).

 #25 There are only two countries in the world where you can find desert-adapted elephants.
 One is Namibia, the other is Mali.
 Note: these aren’t different species of elephants.